-What strategies are available to police and enforce against parallel imports?
+7. What strategies are available to police and enforce against parallel imports?

 For pharmaceutical products that require marketing authorisation to be marketed in Turkey, parallel import is not possible.
-Pharmaceuticals can only be imported and commercialised by the company that holds the marketing authorisation from the Ministry of Health.
-Marketing authorisation is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
-In this regard, as a part of a dealing strategy, customs can be informed about the details of the marketing authorisation holder and its Turkish subsidiary.
+Pharmaceuticals can only be imported and commercialized by the company that holds the marketing authorization from the Ministry of Health.
+Marketing authorization is granted only to the Turkish subsidiary of the pharmaceutical manufacturer.
+In this regard, as a part of a dealing strategy the Customs can be informed about the details of the marketing authorization holder and its Turkish subsidiary.

 As parallel imports of pharmaceuticals are possible in Turkish practice, imports of pharmaceuticals are strictly followed.
-Parallel imports bring up the issues of the selling of unlicensed pharmaceuticals and smuggling.
+Parallel imports bring up the issues of sale of unlicensed pharmaceuticals and smuggling will arise.

-As per article 19 of the Pharmaceutical and Medical Preparations Law, in accordance with the Anti-Smuggling Law, the import of pharmaceutical products without a market authorisation constitutes smuggling and will be punished.
+As per the reference of Pharmaceutical and Medical Preparations Law article 19 in accordance to the Anti-Smuggling Law, the import of pharmaceutical products without a market authorisation constitutes smuggling and will be punished.

-Furthermore, as per article 43 of the Law on Pharmacists and Pharmacies , the act of selling unlicensed pharmaceuticals shall be punished in accordance with the provisions of article 193 of the act of producing and trading toxic substances crime that is issued under the Turkish Criminal Law.
+Furthermore, as per the reference of Law on Pharmacists and Pharmacies article 43, the act of selling unlicensed pharmaceuticals should be punished in accordance with provisions of article 193 of the act of producing and trading toxic substances crime that is issued under the Turkish Criminal Law

-These issues are prosecuted ex officio by the public prosecutors.
+These issues are prosecuted ex officio by the Public Prosecutors.
 Therefore, ex officio police raids are possible.

-As such goods are not entering Turkey through legal ways, effective tools include working collaboratively and developing a strategy with police and public prosecutors.
+As such goods are not entering Turkey through legal ways, effective tools include working collaboratively and developing a strategy with police and Public Prosecutors.
 As altering the trademark or damaging products also constitute trademark infringement, these ex officio criminal proceedings are or can be followed or accompanied by trademark infringement claims.